-Reset your battery by opening removing it from the battery case and disconnecting the battery from the controller (large yellow connectors) and then reconnecting the battery.
+Reset your battery by opening removing it from the battery case and disconnecting the battery from the frame and then reconnecting the battery.
 In most cases, this action is sufficient to "wake up" the battery so it will charge again.
 If this action fails to work, contact Rungu.